-A. It is hereby agreed that a PHA may terminate its participation in this MOA at any time after submitting a written notice to all the PHAs that have entered into this MOA.
-Such notice will occur no later than sixty- (60) calendar days prior to taking such action.
-The termination of participation in this MOA by any PHA shall not result in the termination of the entire MOA, and the MOA shall continue among or between the remaining PHAs covered by this MOA.

-B. If a PHA decides to terminate its participation in this MOA, on the date of termination the PHA will be subject thereafter to HUD Portability Procedures.
-Such PHA shall take the necessary steps to implement the HUD Portability Procedures into effect for such Vouchers, and within a reasonable time, not to exceed sixty- (60) calendar days, after notification to the other PHAs of the intent to terminate participation.
+A It is hereby agreed that a PHA may terminate its participation in this MOA upon a ninety (90) calendar day written notice to all the Parties.
+The termination of participation in this MOA by any PHA shall not result in the termination of the MOA in its entirety.
+The MOA's term shall continue among the remaining Parties.
+B. At the date of termination, the PHA will thereafter be subject to HUD Portability Procedures.
+The terminating PHA shall implement the HUD Portability Procedures for such Vouchers, and within a reasonable time, not to exceed ninety (90) calendar days after notification to the other PHAs of the intent to terminate participation.